m3hu1/mini-vigil-shell/README.md

-# mini-vigil-shell
+# Mini Vigil
-shell based redirect tracker
+A shell script to track url redirects.